 Here is a great view of the pocket holes on the bottom!

 Also, I couldn’t have screwed the screws in on those boards without the help of the dandiest tool I’ve used in a while!
-You MUST grab yourself a DeWalt right angle drill attachment!
+You MUST grab yourself a DeWalt right-angle drill attachment!
 It is so easy to use, it is so much smaller in size than any others I have seen…and it is probably the most inexpensive thing DeWalt makes!
 Lol!
 It only cost 15 bucks!
 You can grab one the next time you are at the hardware store or at the link above!

 Step 6

 Stand it up and glue the top 1x4s down.
-I just used glue and then set a heavy board and weights on top to ‘clamp’ it over night.
+I just used glue and then set a heavy board and weights on top to ‘clamp’ it overnight.
 Then I didn’t have to fill any holes with wood filler!
 Yay!
 The boards are roughly spaced at 3/16″ apart, but there is a leftover 1/16″ but you won’t be able to tell where you put it!

 Step 7

 Sand and finish it however you would like!
 I added the rubber feet to the bottom before staining it!
-I of course, forgot to get a picture!
+I, of course, forgot to get a picture!
 Ugh!
 Anyway, I used Thompson Waterseal in Teak to stain mine!

 And that’s it!
 Your table is complete!